cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 * TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/
 * TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/services/  (this one allows to access the geoserver with all the permissions)
 * TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/data/webspace/
-* TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/data/webspace/data/ (here must go all the icons)
+* TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/data/webspace/data/ (here must go all the icons, if you copy all the webspace folder, it is already included)
-* TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/secrets/   (this is were you upload your passwords for geoserver, postgis and mapbox)

-With the data files found in the dropbox archive folder, which can be requested to the group.
+With the data files and folders found in the dropbox archive folder, which can be requested to the group.

 With the configuration files found in GitHub at:

 * TheWorldAvatar/Deploy/stacks/Chile/ (in the repository at GitHub)